ipfs/team-mgmt/drafts/project-management-process.md

 ### Pipelines & Stages

-A Project's **Pipeline** is a sequential set of **Stages** that the Project's Goals move through during their lifecycle.
+A Project's **Pipeline** is a sequence of **Stages** that the Project's Goals move through during their lifecycle.
 When we talk about a Goal's **status** we are usually referring to its _current stage in the pipeline_.

 ### General Flow

-Goals move from the Pipeline's entry stage towards the completion stage and each Goal can only be in one stage at a time.
-The different Stages within a Pipeline are broken down per the workflow of each project.
+Goals move from the Pipeline's entry stage towards the completion stage.
+Each Goal can only be in one stage at a time.
 On high level the stages always have a general flow: `Not Done ──> In Progress ──> Done`.

-Usually Goals move one way, in sequential order, but sometimes Goals can move back between the stages (eg. `In Progress ──> Review ──> In Progress`).
+Usually Goals move one way, in sequential order, but sometimes Goals can move back between the stages.
+For example, in a pipeline with a `Review` stage you might see Goals get moved backwards to `In Progress` if they fail review and need more work.

 ### Conventions about Pipeline Stages

-Project Leads are free to define their own Pipeline and break it up into stages that suit their particular Project.
+Project Leads are free to define their own Pipeline and break it up into Stages that suit their particular Project.
 By convention we usually have stages called Backlog, Ready and Done.
 We also often have a stage called "Inbox".

 In order to minimize confusion, we try to be consistent about our usage of these terms.
 Here are the recommended definitions for those stages: